Identification

 Do not use a heavy water stream.

 Contains substances that are combustible dusts.
 If dried and allowed to accumulate, may form combustible dust concentrations in air that could ignite and cause an explosion.
-Take appropriate precautions.
 Product itself is not explosive but if dust is generated, dust clouds suspended in air can be explosive.
 This material contains an organic peroxide.
 Heating may cause hazardous decomposition.

 Use water spray or fog for cooling exposed containers.
 Exercise caution when fighting any chemical fire.
 Prevent fire fighting water from entering the environment.